dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-At this stage, I have created a layout consisting of many larger shapes made from lots of smaller shapes.
-I am happy with the progress so far, the next step however is to implement a simple animation that will be explorable from the zoomed in view.
+While messing around, I discovered an intersting configuration that resembles a formation of cells.
+I think I will use this idea as my final, as it shows some sort of story, opposed to the bland structure of many small shapes.
+From this point i'll just be adding more details and complexity to the zoomed in views.